revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Collections.md

 <blockquote>

-When we add elements to a hashtable like string, int, or complex types, then it converts the key data which can be a string, integer, numeric, or anything in the world into simple hash integer values so that lookup can be easy.
-Once the conversion is done, then the data will be added to the hashtable. collection.
+When we add elements to a hashtable like string, int, or complex types, then it converts the key data which can be a string, integer, numeric, or anything in the world into simple hash integer values so that lookup can be easy.Once the conversion is done, then the data will be added to the hashtable.collection.

 **Note**: The performance of the hashtable is less as compared to the ArrayList because of this key conversion (converting the key to an integer hashcode).